 Clinical therapist and trauma specialist Lauren Taus sat down with Voices of Esalen’s Sam Stern recently to talk about her work in the realm of ketamine-assisted therapy and talked at length about the impact it’s had on her life.

-Terrance Ching is a US-based Chinese Singaporean who’s currently completing a PhD in clinical psychology at the University of Connecticut; his doctoral work examines the efficacy of MDMA-assisted psychotherapy for white participants and participants of color.
-Terrance sat down with Voices of Esalen’s Sam Stern to talk more about how to build inclusivity into MDMA therapy from the ground up.
-Read on for the highlights of their conversation.
+Terrance Ching is a US-based Chinese Singaporean whose doctoral work examines the efficacy of MDMA-assisted psychotherapy for white participants and participants of color.
+Terrance sat down with Voices of Esalen’s Sam Stern to talk about how to build inclusivity into MDMA therapy from the ground up.

 The only constant in life is change.
 Whether you’re working through a difficult time — the stress and pain of the past year, or an acute loss — or are preparing for the joyful chaos that comes with welcoming a child into your life, these just-added workshops will support you through the challenges of transformation.